We will accomplish our program mission by:

 - Employers will rank Lakeland graduates as prepared at the entry level for a medical assistant at 70%.

-- The medical assisting program at Lakeland Community College has a job placement rate of 100% for the 2018 graduates.
+The medical assisting program at Lakeland Community College has a job placement rate of 90% for the graduating cohort of 2020.
+Lakeland offers students supportive services to assist in job placement.

-- The medical assisting program at Lakeland Community College has a retention rate of 100% for the admission cohort that entered in 2018.
+The medical assisting program at Lakeland Community College has an exam passage rate of 87.5% for the 2020 graduate cohort.